 The costs of post-retirement and post-employment benefits are determined at the beginning of the year and are based on assumptions for expected claims experience and future health care cost inflation.
 For the post-retirement benefit plans, a study of Hydro One's historical per capita health care cost trend experience was conducted in 2017.
 The health and dental trends reflect the results of this study as well as macroeconomic inputs such as the expected long-term rates of general inflation and real GDP growth.
-The current environment of high general inflation in Canada is resulting in short-term upward pressure on the cost of certain medical services covered by Hydro One's postretirement and post-employment benefit plans.
-However, these effects are muted somewhat by plan design and government regulation.
-These effects in 2022 and 2023 have been captured though the use of actual claims experience from 2022 and year-to-date 2023 (though November 30) in the development of the per capita claims cost assumptions being used for the December 31, 2023 disclosures.
-Based on the above, Hydro One is not making any changes to its health care trend rate assumptions for the December 31, 2023 disclosures from what was used at December 31, 2022.
+The environment of high general inflation that was present in Canada in 2022 and 2023 resulted in short-term upward pressure on the cost of certain medical services covered by Hydro One's post-retirement and post-employment benefit plans.
+However, these effects were muted somewhat by plan design and government regulation.
+These effects in 2022 and 2023, as well as any residual effects that have occurred in 2024 have been captured though the use of actual claims experience from 2022, 2023 and year-to-date 2024 (through November 30) in the development of the per capita claims cost assumptions being used for the December 31, 2024 disclosures.
+Based on the above, Hydro One is not making any changes to its health care trend rate assumptions for the December 31, 2024 disclosures from what was used at December 31, 2023.